JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform.md

 ## Code sharing between platforms

-Kotlin Multiplatform enables you to maintain a single codebase for networking, data storage and data validation, analytics, computations, and other application logic.
+Kotlin Multiplatform enables you to maintain a single codebase for application logic while keeping advantages of native programming, including great app performance and full access to the platforms SDKs

-Kotlin provides the following sharing mechanisms:
+Kotlin provides the following code sharing mechanisms:

 * Share common code among [all platforms](multiplatform-share-on-platforms.md#share-code-on-all-platforms) used in your project.
 * Share code among [some platforms](multiplatform-share-on-platforms.md#share-code-on-similar-platforms) included in your project to reuse much of the code in similar platforms: